RULE 62. AMATEUR AND SELECT AMATEUR

 g) Gold Century Award - 300 points and a minimum of 225 being "A" points

 If you have gained Novice Amateur points and you relinquish your Amateur or Select Amateur Permit, and then reapply for Amateur or Select Amateur status in the future, then the Points you had gained previously will be brought forward.

 Step 1: Refer to the Requirements above to check your eligibility

-Step 2: Complete and sign an Application for Amateur/Select Amateur Permit Membership Forms
+Step 2: Complete and sign an Application for Amateur/Select Amateur Permit and must be renewed annually Membership Forms

 Step 3: Please note that the AQHA Membership year runs from August 1 - July 31

 Step 4: Novice Amateur applications available at Membership Forms and must be renewed annually

 Step 5: Send the fully completed Application to the AQHA via email, fax or post.